Skip to Content

 Make perfectly seasoned, crispy roasted potatoes in the oven with little to no work.
-Pair the tasty sheet-pan side dish with everything from breakfast, lunch, and dinner to a quick and easy snack.
-Don’t believe me?
-Try them with horseradish cream sauce or spicy green skhug!
+Pair the tasty sheet-pan side dish with breakfast, lunch, or dinner.
+You can even eat them as a snack with sos czosnkowyhorseradish cream sauce or spicy skhug!

-Roasted potatoes often get overlooked in favor of mashed or baked potatoes.
-However, in our family, they are a go-to side dish that never fails to impress.
-Not only do they cook quickly alongside whatever else you’re making, but their crispy exterior and tender interior make them a delicious and satisfying addition to any meal.
+Crispy roasted potatoes often get overlooked in favor of mashed or baked potatoes.
+However, in our family, they are a go-to side dish.
+Not only do they cook quickly alongside whatever you’re making, but the tender potatoes are a tasty addition to any meal.

-- Potatoes: Use petite potatoes like red, Yukon gold, or fingerling.
-You can also mix and match them if you prefer.
+• Potatoes: Use petite potatoes like Yukon gold, red, or fingerling.
+You can also enjoy a combination of different potatoes.

-- Spices: Season the potatoes with kosher salt, coarsely ground black pepper, and dried parsley.
+• Spices: Finish the potatoes with kosher salt, black pepper, and dried parsley.

 Additions and Substitutions